Welcome to ODENSE

 TRANSPORT IN ODENSE

-When travelling to and in Odense, we highly recommend, that you use Google Maps or the navigation tool of your choice.
+When travelling to and in Odense, we highly recommend that you use Google Maps or the navigation tool of your choice.
 Remember to update your navigation system because the traffic may change from day to day.
-Otherwise, there’ll be some helpful information below.

 BUS

-Use route 161-162 if you want to take the bus; use this timetable when going to Odense Congress Center from Odense Railway Station (OBC Nord Plads I).
+Use route 161-162 if you want to take the bus; use this timetable when going to Jyske Bank Arena from Odense Railway Station (OBC Nord Plads I).
+If you want to depart from Jyske Bank Arena by bus, use this timetable.

 At Odense Railway station, the bus stop is located behind the station; please follow the signs as they will guide you to the right place.